Isle of Wight Guru

 1. Outdoor Playgrounds

-Granny Guru's favourite outdoor playground is at Sandham Gardens in Sandown (PO36 8AS - on the Esplanade near Dinosaur Isle) and it might even satisfy some teenagers.
-It's got a fair few facilities including a skate park (see our guide to activities for teenagers), a big minigolf course (about £6), a children's go-kart track (about £5), a basketball court and a play area for slightly older children.
-It's also got a pond with ducks and swans (subject to availability) and a bouncy 'skynets' course (about £13).
+Granny Guru's favourite outdoor playground is at Sandham Gardens in Sandown (PO36 8AS - on the Esplanade near Dinosaur Isle).
+It's got a fair few facilities besides the playground including a skate park, a big minigolf course (about £6), a children's go-kart track (about £5) and a basketball court.

 Red playground equipment at Sandham Gardens